 Among the most important ingredients in Portuguese cuisine, cod is a highlight.
-One of Portugal’s most traditional dishes is Bacalhau à Brás (Cod à Brás), a classic recipe with lots of flavours, ideal to surprise family and friends.
+One of Portugal’s most traditional dishes is Bacalhau à Brás (Cod à Brás), a classic recipe with lots of flavors, ideal to surprise family and friends.

 About Bacalhau à Brás